TheITguy21/check_speedtest.sh/README.md

   Also, you should be aware the installation of speedtest by Ookla through their script "script.deb.sh" does the following (amongst others):
   - runs the "apt-get update" command
-  - installs the gnupg package
+  - installs the "gnupg" package
-  - installs the debian-archive-keyring package
+  - installs the "debian-archive-keyring" package
-  - installs the apt-trasport-https
+  - installs the "apt-trasport-https" package
   - creates a debian repository configuration file in /etc/apt/sources.list.d/ookla_speedtest-cli
   - creates a GPG keyring and imports keys from https://packagecloud.io/ookla/speedtest-cli/gpgkey